jayshreeanand/stacks-watchdog/README.md

 1. Go to "Security Scanner" in the sidebar
 2. Use the "Address Analyzer" tab
-3. Enter an Electroneum address
+3. Enter a Sonic address
 4. Click "Analyze"
 5. Review the security assessment:
    - Risk score and risk level